Medical Pharmacology Chapter 27: Gastrointestinal Drugs

 Certain types of gastric lymphoma

-Zollinger-Ellison syndrome (causative agent-gastrin-secreting islet cell tumor (gastrinoma)) -- considered a form of peptic ulcer
+Zollinger-Ellison syndrome (causative agent-gastrin-secreting islet cell tumor (gastrinoma)) is considered a form of peptic ulcer

 Caused by an imbalance between aggressive factors (mainly gastric acid and pepsin) and protective factors (mucosal defenses).